Saddiq Dzukogi

-Saddiq Dzukogi (born in Minna) is a Nigerian poet and assistant professor at Mississippi State University's Department of English.
+Saddiq Dzukogi (born in Minna) is a Nigerian poet and assistant professor at University of Nebraska-Lincoln and has previously taught at Mississippi State University's Department of English.
 He is the author of Your Crib, My Qibla, a highly-acclaimed poetry collection which has earned him the 2022 Derek Walcott Prize for Poetry, and the 2021 Julie Suk Award as a co-winner.
 The collection was also shortlisted for the $100,000 Nigeria Prize for Literature.

 Education

 Saddiq Dzukogi holds a degree in mass communication from Ahmadu Bello University, Zaria in 2015.
 In 2022, he received a PhD in English with specialization in Ethnic Studies & Creative Writing at the University of Nebraska–Lincoln where he was a recipient of the Othmer Fellowship.
 At the University of Nebraska–Lincoln, Dzukogi was awarded the "Student Luminary Award" in 2022 in recognition of his exceptional leadership and commitment to improving the university campus, and the Vreeland Award for Poetry in 2020 and 2022.